-Peter is the Leader of the Opposition Labour Group on the Council (London Borough of Hillingdon).
+Peter is the Leader of the Labour Group and The Leader of The Opposition on the Council (London Borough of Hillingdon).
 He has previously held various positions within the Labour group including; Shadow Cabinet Member for Education & Children’s Services, Vice Chair of the Education Youth & Leisure Scrutiny Committee, Deputy Whip, and Labour Lead on the Major Applications Planning Committee.
 He has also previously sat on the Ruislip Northwood planning committee, the North planning committee and the Central & South planning committee.
-Outside the Council, Peter is a trustee of the Fassnidge Memorial Trust, a trustee of HART (Hillingdon AIDS Response Trust) and a Governor of The Harefield Academy.
+Outside the Council, Peter is a trustee of the Fassnidge Memorial Trust, a trustee of HART (Hillingdon AIDS Response Trust).

 Peter is a professional member of the BCS – The chartered Institute for IT (MBCS) and he is also a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA).